| Introduction | News

 public contact the Department of Transportation Exemptions division and

-Write to your MP/MoD asking about DU transportation in the UK, and relevant
+ask that the DOT immediately terminate and not renew DOT-E 9649.
+ACTIONWrite to your MP/MoD asking about DU transportation in the UK, and relevant

 safety planning.